antoniopedrofraga/RCOM-FEUP/proj1/README.md

-# RCOM-FEUP
-Code developed for "Redes de Computadores" at FEUP

 ##Data Connection Protocol

 We used a script "port.sh" that can virtual emulate a connection through a serial port, you can execute that script by running: